People Want Us To React To Their "Am I The Jerk?" Stories

 Another User Comments:

-“NTJ.
-I think it’s great that you are showing him healthy alternatives to animal products and if he likes them then that’s all that matters.
 I think you need to talk to your sister about the health effects of animal products and how protein from plants is just as effective for putting on weight (maybe show her some vegan bodybuilders or something or ‘game changers’).
 She sounds really misinformed on plant-based diets and I’m concerned that she’s focused a bit much on her kid gaining weight – was this something the doctor recommended?

 He will soon be at an age where he can make his own decisions about his diet and it’s important to let him choose what he wants to eat (within reason of course) however restricting animal products because it is your house does not hurt him in any way and your sister should be respecting this.” _emly

 Another User Comments:

-I’m very strongly of the opinion that (sort of a differing expert opinion) if a parent entrusts you with the momentary care of their child, you should do your best to follow any sort of rules they put in place.
 It’s not your child just because you’re taking care of them momentarily.
 On the other hand, if the mother of the children doesn’t want her children to eat what you would be serving them, they should make sure they’re fed before they arrive or supply you with means to give them approved foods that don’t require you to prepare it there.

 Even if you are correct in your statements and beliefs about mock meat (I’m not very well-read on it so I’m not going to say yay or nay) you’re still disrespecting the wishes of a parent who has very reasonable rules for their child’s diet.

+I’m not going to tell you what to do, but I think it would be a good idea to have a discussion with your sister about making sure you don’t end up with the responsibility of preparing food you wouldn’t want to cook.
 I also think that you should really assess the cost-benefit of not having meat in your home at all, as it comes at the expense of upsetting your sister and can really damage the relationship between the children and everyone involved.
 I don’t have kids personally, but I do know that one major thing to understand is that when you welcome them into your life there are a lot of things that will no longer happen strictly on your terms.
+Sure, you can stick to your values and feel good about yourself now, or you could loosen up a tad and galvanize your relationships with your loved ones by letting them eat a ham sandwich their mom made for them at your apartment.”
+Gibbnificent

 Another User Comments:

+“NTJ If anyone is being the hypocrite, it is your sister, you are showing openly, you respect what others choose to have in THEIR homes.
 She is showing pretty openly, she does not respect what you have in yours, her calling you the hypocrite makes no sense whatsoever.
 You seem to go out of your way to make sure your niece and nephew are eating healthy, getting the proteins he needs, AND that he enjoys and though the diet happens to be vegan, it does not appear that you are pushing it as a lifestyle choice on him.
-What you have fed him could easily be passed off as just a normal dietary choice far as he is concerned.
-Harsh as it may sound, if she continues to give you a hard time, then tell her to have someone else take care of her children.”
-Kittinlily

 2 points - Liked by erni, StumpyOne and ankn